BLOG

 • Organic vs. paid split

-• Reach rate benchmarking
+• Reach rate benchmarks

 • Viral reach tracking

-Facebook: Click and Conversion Tracking
+Facebook: Click and Sales Tracking

-• Link CTR measurement
+• Link CTR numbers

 • Outbound clicks vs. all clicks